kevinrue/GOexpress-original/README.md

 factor available in the phenoData on the expression levels of genes associated with a GO term.

-* overlap_GO() plots the counts of overlapping genes between 2-5 GO terms in a Venn diagram directly printed into a file.
-(Sorry: the package doing the clearest Venn diagrams does that, and does not offer to directly show the Venn diagram in the standard output.
+* overlap_GO() calls VennDiagram to plot the counts of overlapping genes between 2-5 GO terms.
+Currently this does not display to screen the output goes directly to file.

 * rerank() allows to reorder the ranked tables of GO terms and genes either by increasing (average) rank or decreasing (average)